Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/Katib.md

 * Momentum
 * Decay

-The hyperparameters and the number of hyperparameters to be tuned can be modified as per requirement.
+Additional hyperparameters and the number of hyperparameters to be tuned can be added as per procedure below.

 ## <a name='Procedure'></a>**Custom HP Tuning Procedure**